m0veax/tplink_m7350/README.md

 https://static.tp-link.com/2019/201912/20191209/M7350(EU)_V3_190531.zip

 The Firmware is not crypted.
-You are able to unzip the .img and take a deeper look at it.
+You are able to take a deeper look into the configs.

 #### binwalk